ocineh/CMath/README.md

-# unbounded_int
+# CMath

 A project for my second year of computer science degree.
-It is composed of a library to manipulate numbers of any size and a library of an interpreter.
+It is composed of a library to manipulate big_ints and an interpreter.

 ## Summary